smmckay/quex-mirror/doc/source/03-modes/incidence-handlers.rst

 The following two incidence handlers make it possible to specify actions to be executed before and after the match specific actions.

-.. data:: on_match

-    Implicit Arguments: ``Lexeme``, ``LexemeL``, ``LexemeBegin``, ``LexemeEnd``.
+.. variable:: QUEX_TYPE_LEXATOM* Lexeme
+.. variable:: size_t             LexemeL
+.. variable:: QUEX_TYPE_LEXATOM* LexemeBegin
+.. variable:: QUEX_TYPE_LEXATOM* LexemeEnd

+.. function:: on_match(Lexeme, LexemeBegin, LexemeEnd, LexemeL)

-    This incidence handler is executed on every match.
-It is executed *before* the pattern-action is executed that is related to the matching pattern.
-The implicit arguments allow access to the matched lexeme and correspond to what is passed to pattern-actions.
+    This incidence handler is executed on every match *before* the pattern's action is executed.
+Implicit arguments allow access to the matched lexeme and correspond to what is passed to pattern-actions.

     ``Lexeme`` gives a pointer to a zero-terminated string that carries the matching lexeme. ``LexemeL`` is the lexeme's length. ``LexemeBegin`` gives